How to Apply

 No, your university can select its team members in any way that it prefers.
 However, EGHI encourages universities to hold their own intramural global health case competitions.
 Your university can use EGHI’s model using our case competition guide.

-You can also contact Emily Weil, EGHI’s Student Programs Coordinator, at Emily.weil@emory.edu if you would like to discuss conducting a global health case competition at your university.
+You can contact us at eghi@emory.edu if you would like to discuss conducting a global health case competition at your university.

-The case challenge will be released on March 10, 2023.
+The case challenge will be released on March 14, 2024.
 Teams will have one week to develop their case solutions.
-Competition day will be March 18, 2023.
+The two days of competition will be March 22 and March 23, 2024.
 More information will be available on the competition application site soon.

 The prize amounts will be listed on the application website.